shangxian1/webapi_assignment1/README.md

 # 2. Features
 ## 1. Add classes with module name, module code, date, time and tutor
-  - Function 1 allows users to add classes into their schedule by passing the parameters: modName, modCode, date, time and tutor
+  - Function 1 allows students to add classes into their schedule by passing the parameters: modName, modCode, date, time and tutor
   - ```js
     timetableController.addClass(modName, modCode, date, time, tutor);
     ```